LoveFaFa2333/nuscenes2bag/README.md

 # nuScenes2Bag_SLAM
+Convert nuScenes raw data to ros1 bag used for slam methods(such as LIO, VIO).

 ## Modified list
 1. Add Raw IMU and Wheel speed data into bag
 2. Add sensors(lidar/camera/radar) enbale options(default: only lidar)